rosenhouse/tubes/README.md

 ## What's next (maybe)
 - Automate more of the Concourse deployment workflow
 - Refactor manifest generation code, there's lots of incidental complexity in there at the moment
-- Refactor the integration tests for better readability
 - Idempotent upsert, using data in state directory (see below)
 - Optional hosted zone: DNS for everything
 - Add SSL for Concourse, maybe with Let's Encrypt?